ErHaWeb/klaro_consent_manager/Documentation/Editor/Cookie/General/Index.rst

     :type: string
     :Default: ''

     This is a unique identifier for this cookie.
 It must be written in lower case and must not contain any spaces, only the characters a-z, 0-9 and "-" or "_".
-The identifier can be used in Fluid, for example.
+The identifier can be used in Fluid, for example when adapting :ref:`Fluid-enriched labels <howto-fluid-enriched-labels>`.

 Title
 -----